Leah1977/LSH_Electricians_MS1/README.md

 No fix required.

-## Testing the social contact links in the footer
+## Tested the social contact links in the footer

 Tested the social contact links on all pages.
 Clicking on a social link, link should change colour when you hover over it and, when clicked, will redirect you to the relevant page in a new window.